Emily Mae Smith: Biography

+Emily Mae Smith (born 1979) is a visual artist from Austin, Texas who lives and works in Brooklyn, New York.
 Smith attended the University of Texas from 1997-2002, receiving a B.F.A. in Studio Art.
 Upon graduating in 2002, she was presented with the Roy Crane Award by the University of Texas.
 In 2005, Smith received the Edward Mazzella Jr. Scholarship from Columbia University.
 And in 2006, she received her M.F.A. in Visual Art from Columbia University.